Clarify Confused Nodes via Separated Learning: Conclusions and Outlook

-Our method contains both common and specific parameters in Tab.~\ref{tab: common-para} and Tab.~\ref{tab: specific-para}, respectively.
-The optimal parameters, after parameter tuning on the validation set, are reported in Tab.~\ref{tab:NCGCN}.
-On most datasets, parameter tunning stops at a larger dropout rate for the low-\textit{NC} group, meaning that a lower model complexity is required in this group.
-This reflects the fact that NCGCN can achieve adaptive model complexity for different node groups, which matches observation 1 in Sec.~\ref{sec:NC}.
+Our NCGCN includes both common and specific parameters, as shown in Table~\ref{tab: common-para} and Table~\ref{tab: specific-para}, respectively.
+The optimal parameters, obtained through parameter tuning on the validation set, are reported in Table~\ref{tab:NCGCN} and Table~\ref{tab:NCSAGE}.
+In most datasets, parameter tuning mostly concludes with a different dropout rate between the low- and high-\textit{NC} group, indicating that different model complexity is required for different groups.
+The finding reflects the capability of NCGCN/NCSAGE to adaptively adjust model complexity for different node groups, aligning with observation 2 in Section~\ref{sec:NC}.